 A more definitive finding, however, is the verification of a strong pre-Pleistocene climate response to eccentricity oscillations, as exemplified by the concentration of power at the 100- and 400-ky periods (27, 67).
 Analyses of the climate signal over those intervals where it is pronounced (i.e., the Miocene) reveal a high degree of coherency with eccentricity in terms of frequency and amplitude modulation.
 This finding supports the class of models that relate amplification of power in the eccentricity bands to the filtering effects of continental geography and differences in land-sea heating on precession, especially in the tropics (16).
 Here, power (temperature) can be shifted into the primary eccentricity bands via truncation of the cooler portion of precession-related insolation change.
 What remains unclear is how these effects are then exported to higher latitudes.
 Researchers have considered a variety of mechanisms for directly and indirectly amplifying the response to precession forcing (106-109).
 This includes processes such as ocean and atmospheric circulation that directly or indirectly influence heat-transport, precipitation, and/or the global carbon cycle and pCO2.
 Of these, the carbon cycle is most appealing because of its long time constants, but is difficult to verify because of the large number of variables involved.
 Still, support for a carbon cycle amplifier is provided by Oligocene-Miocene carbon isotope records, which exhibit pervasive large-amplitude 100-and 400-ky oscillations that are highly coherent with the glacial cycles (60).
-Furthermore, reanalysis of ice-core data and other records indicate that the primary response to eccentricity in the late Pleistocene benthic δ^{18} O record is in temperature, not ice volume as originally believed, and that ice volume lagged eccentricity forcing, CO2, and deepsea temperature by the appropriate phase (70).
+Furthermore, reanalysis of ice-core data and other records indicate that the primary response to eccentricity in the late Pleistocene benthic $\delta^{18}$ O record is in temperature, not ice volume as originally believed, and that ice volume lagged eccentricity forcing, $CO_2$ , and deepsea temperature by the appropriate phase (70).

 Thresholds, methane eruptions, and orbital anomalies.
 Characterizing the timing and scale of the three aberrations discussed here in the context of longer-term background paleoenvironmental variability has been critical to the development and testing of hypotheses on their origins.
 To begin with, each aberration was superimposed on a long-term gradual trend in the same direction.
-In terms of tempo, the step into the LPTM was much more abrupt ($\sim 10^3$ to 10^4 years) than that into the Oi-1 and Mi-1 events ($\sim 10^5$ years), and the recovery more gradual.
+In terms of tempo, the step into the LPTM was much more abrupt ( $\sim 10^3$ to $10^4$ years) than that into the Oi-1 and Mi-1 events ( $\sim 10^5$ years), and the recovery more gradual.
 This, and the fact that the direction of climatic change is opposite (e.g., a warming instead of cooling), hints at a different mechanism.
-For the LPTM, the abrupt negative ~3.0% global carbon isotope excursion (CIE) (Fig. 5) implicates a rise in greenhouse gas concentrations, most likely from the dissociation and subsequent oxidation of 2000 to 2600 Gt of isotopically light (\sim -60%) methane from marine clathrates as proposed by Dickens et al. (33, 110).
+For the LPTM, the abrupt negative ~3.0% global carbon isotope excursion (CIE) (Fig. 5) implicates a rise in greenhouse gas concentrations, most likely from the dissociation and subsequent oxidation of 2000 to 2600 Gt of isotopically light ( $\sim$ -60%) methane from marine clathrates as proposed by Dickens et al. (33, 110).
 The carbon mass from this is consistent with a reduction in ocean pH as inferred from evidence for seafloor carbonate dissolution (111, 112).
 Although other sources of CO2 have been considered (i.e., volcanic), the much greater masses required to generate the CIE would alter ocean chemistry to an extent unsupported by data.
 Why would such a large mass of methane hydrate suddenly dissociate at 55 Ma?
-Suggested triggering mechanisms range from the gradual pCO_2 curve spanning the Miocene is based on the $\delta^{13}C$ values of phytoplankton organic compounds known as alkenones (100).
-Both approaches assume chemical equilibrium between the ocean and atmosphere.
-In the intervals of overlap, both proxies provide nearly identical estimates of paleo- pCO_2 .
+Suggested triggering mechanisms range from the gradual crossing of a thermal threshold via long-term deep-sea warming (110), to more abrupt deep-sea warming resulting from sudden changes in ocean circulation (113, 114), to massive regional slope failure (115).